lalitgaikwad274/my_sql/README.md

 exec the container

 ## Run Locally
-Run the conatiner using docker-conpose
+Run the conatiner using docker-compose

 Go to the folder and run
 ```bash